gnosisTux/zUploader-server/README.md

 ## Web Usage (basic only)

 1. Open `http://localhost:8001` in your browser.

-2. Select a file and enter an encryption password.
-3. Click **Encrypt & Upload**.
+2. To upload: select a file and enter an encryption password.
+Click **Encrypt & Upload**.

-4. Get the download link for your file.
+3. To decrypt: open the file link, enter the password, and click **Decrypt & Download**.

+4. Receive your decrypted file directly in the browser.

 > ⚠️ The web interface **only supports symmetric encryption**.
-For any other functionality, use the terminal client.

 ---

 ## Security

-* Only files starting with the PGP header (`-----BEGIN PGP MESSAGE-----`) are accepted.
+- Only files starting with the PGP header (`-----BEGIN PGP MESSAGE-----`) are accepted.

-* File names are generated randomly.
+- File names are generated randomly.

-* No passwords or sensitive information are stored on the server.
+- No passwords or sensitive information are stored on the server.

----

-## Recommended Client

-For a complete and secure workflow, use the **terminal client**: [https://github.com/gnosisTux/zUploader](https://github.com/gnosisTux/zUploader)

 ---

 ## License

 This project is licensed under **GPLv3**.
 See the `LICENSE` file for details.